 Can you lipread it above and do the guesswork?
 Answer: "Hello how are you?
 Let me get my paper and pen."
 This is simple, but imagine an in-depth conversation and degree of speed that gets more complex.
 Some more possibly confusing term pairs: weather vs whether, thirteen vs thirty, and other uncountable pairs or even trios.

 For us Deaf people, we prefer our natural language (e.g. ASL) in the same way hearing people vocally speak English or other languages.
 Next, we prefer communicating by writing/typing back and forth in English for clarity with hearing people who don't speak ASL or other signed languages.
 For some Deaf, lipreading is used in some circumstances (e.g. one-to-one level rather than in a group) but captioning or interpreting is preferred in educational settings and such.

 In late 2007, a hearing colleague once asked me a question in our conversation.
 He asked, "Can you lipread?"
-First, out of courtesy, I replied to his question and then asked him, "can you handread ASL?"
+First, out of courtesy, I replied to his question "no" and then asked him, "can you handread ASL?"